 In the immediate future, updating Brackenridge Park’s National Register Nomination to recognize its cultural resources as significant beyond the local level will begin the technical process of elevating its identity.
 But physical interventions are also necessary.

-- confusing Edges between Cultural Institutions, which mask their historic relationship with the park, including the Japanese Tea Garden, Witte Museum, San Antonio Zoo, Brackenridge Park Golf Course, Davis Park and others; and
+- confusing Edges between Cultural Institutions, which mask their historic relationship with the Park, including the Japanese Tea Garden, Witte Museum, San Antonio Zoo, Brackenridge Park Golf Course, Davis Park, and others

 Together, these systems must become healthy, visible, and cared for, and they must be constant signifiers of the landscape’s ongoing continuum.
 When this is achieved, Brackenridge Park will transform into a place for which people feel the pride, responsibility, and shared ownership that is necessary for a thriving urban park.

-An Interpretation strategy is also critical for the park’s viability.
+An Interpretation strategy is also critical for the Park’s viability.
 Interpretation must be developed in unison with and as an inextricable component of the systems.
-Brackenridge Park’s interpretation should forefront its expansive history and San Antonio’s ecological and cultural heritage, with deliberate commitment to diverse and inclusive representation.
+Brackenridge Park’s interpretation should be forefront in its expansive history and San Antonio’s ecological and cultural heritage, with deliberate commitment to diverse and inclusive representation.